Zoooooooop/Dash-Station-Abandoned-/README.md

 Version 7 (V7) seems to have some sort of error associated with loading the map.
 I can't solve this issue but it contains my latest changes.
 If you can figure out to load it then great.
 I was fixing the medical issue when it decided to stop working.
 If not, there is version 3 available.

+Thank you to Jesus Christ for saving me and giving me rest.
+Without him this map would have never been created to even this point.
+I may have even commited suicide.